stavnstrup/nisp-tools/src/standards/README-4.0-to-4.1.md

   elements: profile, siop and baselineprofile.

+* Add new custodian element to standards/profiles DTD.
+The custodian is actually what is currently mentioned as org in profile, but is not defined in profiles.

 ## TODO (fixed) - after the transformation (development in the **9.0-WIP-stylesheets** branch)

 * Add basleline profile to xsl/makeUUID.xsl stylesheet